Martin-Seysen/order_monster/README.rst

 ------------

-The python code can be executed on a 64-bit Linux, Windows, or macOS system with python 3.8 or higher.
+The Python code can be executed on a 64-bit Linux, Windows, or macOS system with Python 3.8 or higher.

 The following external software packages are required.

-The python packages numpy, sympy, and mmgroup are required.
+The Python packages numpy, sympy, and mmgroup are required.
 The standard way to install these packages is:

 .. code-block::